 The A group should be pretty obvious to you: dishes, cups, specific pots and pans.
 While you’re working on this, keep in mind that a type of item may have some A and some B or C. If you have fancy china, that may fall under C, while your everyday dishware is going to be A. Cups may be A and champagne glasses may be in B.

 Next, you need to determine what areas of your kitchen are for A, which are for B and which are C spaces.
 The A spaces should be readily accessible.
 For us, that’s the bottom shelves in the upper cabinets, where we store plates and glasses.
-The B space is reserved for the high shelves, which require some acrobatics to reach.
-We keep some extra travel mugs up there.
+The B space is the higher shelves in the upper cabinets, which require some stretch to reach.
+We keep things like extra travel mugs up there.
 The C group gets put somewhere that we don’t go to often.
 In our house, it’s the bottom of our pantry and the shelves in our dining room.
 The bottom pantry has pull out drawers and I keep a popcorn machine, crock pots, immersion blender, etc. in those.
 The dining room shelves get the prettier items: trifle dish, cake stand, and the Dutch oven.

 A quick note for parents: we keep all of our kid stuff in a big bin on a shelf within her reach: bowls, sippy cups, plates, etc. She knows where to get a plate to tell us when she’s hungry and she knows where it goes after it’s been washed.
 It’s never too early to start organizing!